CUBRID/cubrid-manual/en/admin/shard.rst

 CUBRID SHARD Terminologies
 ==========================

-The teminologies used to describe CUBRID SHARD are as follows:
+The terminologies used to describe CUBRID SHARD are as follows:

 *   **shard DB** : A database that includes a split table and data and processes user requests